 Batu Caves Tours

 There are plenty of Batu Caves Tours from Kuala Lumpur.
 Most of them will collect you from the airport to tour the Batu Caves which will include Batu Caves climbing of 272 steps to get to the temps at the top.
 I didn’t notice any lifts to for anyone with issues climbing steps check with your tour guide if there is a left.
 Once you climb the initial 272 Batu Cave stairs that are still another couple of stairs to get to the second temple inside the caves.
+If you are up for a little adventure you can also do rock climbing at the Batu Caves.

 The Batu Caves consist of three big caves, the majority of tours will allow you to explore that in addition to taking the time to take in the world’s tallest Lord Murugan Statue with the height of 42.7m.
 If you do the tour in January and February you will also get to experience the annual festivals which bring thousands of Indians to pay homage to Lord Muruga.
 Depending on the tour you take, some of these will include a stop at the Betek Gallery((Malaysian Fabric and Handy Crafts) or restaurants but you also have stand-alone tours of the Batu Caves which is perfect if you only have a short time in the city.
 Click here to compare tour prices.